Live Online via Zoom

 In this workshop, you will learn self-compassion tools that can be taught to teens to help them support themselves through challenging times.
 Through acquiring these vital coping skills, teens learn how to be less self-critical and how to be their own inner coach or own best friend.
 Studies show that teens who learn how to be more self-compassionate report lower stress, anxiety, and depression – and even less suicidal thinking.
 An overview of this research will be presented in the workshop.
 The workshop will be fun and interactive – you will learn practical self-compassion skills by engaging in activities and exercises.
 Finally, you will discover how to implement the self-compassion skills you have learned with the teens in your life.

 Who can benefit from this workshop?
 Parents, educators, social workers, coaches, counselors, therapists, or anyone who works with teens.
+CE credits are available, see below for more information.

 The workshop will be recorded.
 A couple of days after the event, we will send all registrants a link to the recording, which you can review at your convenience for the next 60 days.